You are viewing a story from harrypotterfanfiction.com

-“So, the interview,” he says uncertainly.
+“So, the interview…?” he says uncertainly.

-“You don’t have any pain-relieving potions, do you?” he asks weakly.
+“You don’t have any pain-relieving potions, do you?”

-As he miserably obeys, a thought strikes me.
-Maybe last night had actually been the perfect back-story to an expose article--the kind that Mr. Ward would want me to write.
-The kind that Witch Weekly publishes about celebrities.
-Washed-up Quidditch heartthrob Oliver Wood black-out drunk, making a complete arse of himself in public.
+He miserably obeys, and is able to lift the giant mug with his much-larger hands.
+I study him.
+There's got to be a way I could turn this around.
+In fact, it could be easy.
+Maybe last night had actually been the perfect back-story to an exposé—the kind that the Oracle Underground publishes.
+“Washed-up Quidditch heartthrob Oliver Wood black-out drunk, making a complete arse of himself in public.
 Kissing a complete stranger.
-Even masquerading as a different person.
-The readers of Witch Weekly will eat this bollocks up.
+Even masquerading as a different person.”
+Witch Weekly will eat this bollocks up.

-I decide right then to leave nothing out.
+I decide to leave nothing out.

 I tap the recording orb with my wand.
 It whirrs to life, its glow softly pulsating.
 Interlacing my fingers, I decide to let drunken Oliver do all the work for me.
 A smirk spreads across my freckled face.
 It looks like I’ll be getting my story after all.

 “So, Wood,” I say.
 “Why don’t you start by telling me what you do remember from last night.”

 Author's Note: So there you have it, official interactions with Oliver!
 Unless you count when he was pretending to be Krum...
 Please let me know what you think, I do so love hearing from readers!
 Did you like it?
 Hate it?
 Did anyone fall for my little trick?

 Major updates 11/5/14: Quite a few things changed in this chapter, namely Oliver's character.
 I will try to make this brief!
 (Deep breath)